 Our reviews are strictly based on overall customer satisfaction.
-Based on their reviews and our reviews, we put together reviews of the best di box’s.
+Based on their reviews and our reviews, we put together ours in the best di box.

 The boxes are priced anywhere from $30 to $300.
 Read further to see what we have to say about them.

 Radial makes nice products such as this one.
-It’s another solid built unit that is compact in size.
+It’s another solidly built unit that is compact.
 Nice for just stuffing in your gig bag.
-This DI uses a high-end $100 dollar Jensen Audio Transformer that is the engine that performs the impedance conversion and the isolation.
+This DI uses a high-end 100 dollar Jensen Audio Transformer that is the engine that performs the impedance conversion and the isolation.
 It’s things like this that make this DI stand out for us.
 We got this one for under $100.

 - High-end components